Universal Approximation of Dynamical Systems by Semi-Autonomous Neural ODEs and Applications: Numerical Experiments

 \subsection{Comparison with Vanilla NODEs}

-In this subsection, we compare approximation performance of vanilla NODEs \eqref{eq:trad-NODE} and SA-NODEs \eqref{eq:semi-nODE}.
+In this subsection, we compare the approximation performance of vanilla NODEs \eqref{eq:trad-NODE} and SA-NODEs \eqref{eq:semi-nODE}.
 The comparison will focus on two primary metrics: the accuracy of the models, measured by their errors, and the complexity of the models, quantified by the number of parameters required in the neural network.
+To ensure a fair comparison, we trained each model for an identical, sufficiently large number of epochs ($10^4$) and used the same learning rate ($10^{-3}$).
+The only bottleneck was the number of employed neurons $P$.
+Furthermore, both methods use the $\ell^1$ norm of all NODE parameters as the regularization term in their loss function.

-We first present numerical results for the autonomous system \eqref{eq:exam_ODE1} and the non-autonomous system \eqref{eq:exam_ODE3} in Figures \ref{fig:com_linearODE} and \ref{fig:com_autoODE}, respectively.
-These figures compare the solutions obtained by vanilla NODEs, SA-NODEs, and the exact solution, along with the evolution of testing errors.
+We first present numerical results for the autonomous system \eqref{eq:exam_ODE_auto} and the non-autonomous system \eqref{eq:exam_ODE_nonauto} in Figures \ref{fig:com_autoODE} and \ref{fig:com_nonautoODE}, respectively.
+Figure \ref{fig:com_autoODE_sol} and \ref{fig:com_nonautoODE_sol} compare the solutions obtained by vanilla NODEs, SA-NODEs, and the exact solution, along with the evolution of testing errors in Figure \ref{fig:com_linearODE_error} and \ref{fig:com_nonautoODE_error}.
 We observe that SA-NODEs demonstrate better approximation performance in terms of both accuracy and smoothness.

 To provide further comparison results, we present in Table \ref{table:comp} the errors and degrees of freedom (DoF) for NODEs with different sizes.
 Here, \(e_{\text{max}}\) represents the maximum value of the mean error in the testing set, while \(e_T\) represents the terminal value.
 Recall that $P$ is the number of neurons in each hidden layer, $M$ is the number of time steps, and $d$ is the dimension of the problem.
-The DoF of the vanilla NODEs is $(2d+1)MP$, while the DoF of the SA-NODEs is $2Pd(d+1)$.
+The DoF of the vanilla NODEs is $(d+3)dMP$, while the DoF of the SA-NODEs is $(d+3)dP$.
 Observing that the number of parameters of SA-NODEs is independent of $M$, this leads to a significant reduction in complexity when $M$ is large.

-From Table \ref{table:comp}, we observe that for a fixed \(P\), the error of the SA-NODEs is consistently smaller than that of the vanilla NODEs, along with a significant reduction in DoF.
-Additionally, as \(P\) increases, the errors decrease, which is consistent with our UAP theory (see Theorems \ref{th:UAP} and \ref{th:rates}).
+From Table \ref{table:comp}, we observe that for a fixed \(P\), the error of SA-NODEs is consistently smaller than that of vanilla NODEs, along with a significant reduction in DoF.
+Additionally, as \(P\) increases, the errors decrease, which is consistent with Theorem \ref{th:rates}.